fastly/js-compute-testing/README.md

 describe('Run local Viceroy', function() {

-  // A variable to represent the app running in the local development environment let app;
+  // Represents the app running in the local development environment const app = new ComputeApplication();

   before(async function() {
     // We need a few seconds to wait for local development environment to start this.timeout(30000);
     // Start the app
-    app = await ComputeApplication.start({
+    await app.start({
       // Set 'appRoot' to the directory in which to start the app.
 This is usually
       // the directory that contains the 'fastly.toml' file.
       appRoot: '/path/to/approot',